idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueWeddingTopic.md

 - Hopefully not!
 - Only to my sword now.
 - No, I once was.
 - Not anymore, it was a long time ago.
-I still love her tho!
+I still love her though!
 Would you return the ring?